hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

      - TriggerName_
      - Name of the scheduled trigger
    * - webhook
-     - false
-     - String
-     - Full url of webhook
-   * - webhook_from_env
-     - false
+     - true
-     - String
+     - Text | UrlFromEnv_
-     - Environment variable which has the full url of webhook
+     - Url of webhook or environment variable which has the url
    * - schedule
      - true
      - ScheduleConf_